indico/indico/doc/guides/VideoServicesGuides/ManagerOverview/ManagerOverview.rst

 Results per page
 ~~~~~~~~~~~~~~~~

-If there are many results, they will be paginated, as shown in the
+If there are many results they will be paginated, as shown in the
 screenshot.
 You can change the amount of results per page.
 Bookings
 are usually grouped (per date or per event, depending on the type
 of view).
 This number will change the number of *groups* that
-appear in each page.
+appear on each page.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Restrict results to an interval